magnesj/ResInsight/docs/GridCrossPlots.md

 Each cross plot can contain any number of **Data Sets**, representing a collection of cross plot points, where the **Data Set** can have a case source, time step and cell filter associated with it.
 This way, dynamic parameters for different time steps can be compared, or results from different case realizations.

 The Grid Cross plots may have a Symbol Legend below the plot, separating the Data Sets, and a Color Legend within the plot separating between the different Grouping categories or intervals.
 In addition, an Info Box will be added to the upper right corner of the plot, showing the different data sets in the plot and the parameters used.
+The Color Legends and Info Box can be moved to other parts of the plot and will snap to edges and corners when moved close to them.

 ## Creating Grid Cross Plots
 ![]({{ site.baseurl }}/images/GridCrossPlot_CreateFromView.png)